Skip to the main content.

 Getting a vaccine is a routine part of staying healthy, but that doesn’t mean it’s always comfortable.
 If you've recently received a pneumonia shot, you might be wondering: How much pain is normal?

-Understanding the difference between temporary discomfort and a vaccine-related injury can help you take the right steps for relief—and, if necessary, explore your legal options.
+Understanding the difference between temporary discomfort and a potential vaccine-related injury can help you know when it’s time to seek prompt medical care and, if appropriate, explore legal options.

 What is Pneumococcal Pneumonia?